software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 After some discussion the Scrum Team came up with the following user stories:

-1. As an user I want to add a reading recommendation so that I can build a collection of recommendations
+1. As a user I want to add a reading recommendation so that I can build a collection of recommendations
-2. As an user I want to list the added reading recommendations so that I can find interesting things to read
+2. As a user I want to list the added reading recommendations so that I can find interesting things to read
-3. As an user I want to be able to edit a reading recommendation so that I can change its information
+3. As a user I want to be able to edit a reading recommendation so that I can change its information

 For the _first user story_, the Developers came up with the following tasks: